 One factor that women should consider is longevity.
 The Social Security Administration’s data shows women are living longer than men.
 A woman who turned 65 in 2019 can expect to live, on average, until age 86.5.
 For men, that average age is 84.0.

 In fact, people are having longer life expectancies overall.
-The administration reported about one of every 65-year-olds today will live longer than age 90, and approximately one out of seven will live past age 95.
+The administration reported about one of every four 65-year-olds today will live longer than age 90, and approximately one out of seven will live past age 95.